 If you fancy a trip further off the beaten track, why not visit the Tafarn Dwynant at Ceinws for a mix of pub and art gallery.

-For a welcome tea break from your exploring, try the Coffi Camlan which is situated within the lovely little Camlan garden centre. you’ll find it on the left just behind the little war memorial just before the village of Dinas Mawddwy.
-Delicious home-made cakes, breakfast and snacks an some quality plants and gifts too.
+For a welcome tea break from your exploring, try the Coffi Camlan which is situated within the lovely little Camlan Garden Centre and farm shop. you’ll find it on the left just behind the little war memorial just before the village of Dinas Mawddwy.
+Delicious home-made cakes, breakfast and snacks, a farm shop selling local produce and some quality plants and gifts too.

-If you’re in Corris, call in at Idris Stores Café & Shop for delicious treats; they also do a great breakfast every Saturday morning.
-You can also stop by for a pint at the Slaters Arms just up the street, where Bella the pub Labrador is very likely to give you a friendly welcome!
+If you’re in Corris, call in at the lovely and friendly Idris Stores Café & Shop for delicious treats.
+They serve up great and constantly varying breakfasts every Saturday morning and keep serving them just until they run out.
+You can also stop by for a pint at the Slaters Arms just up the street.

 In Dolgellau, the best cafe is surely T H Roberts, just down from the square, opposite the Royal Ship Hotel.
-It’s a family business in a fantastic, old, listed ex-hardware shop, with a dangerously large range of homemade cakes, wickedly big fried breakfasts and excellent coffee.
+It’s a family business in a fantastic, listed former hardware shop with a dangerously large range of homemade cakes, wickedly big fried breakfasts and excellent coffee.
 If you want an alternative that includes wine, visit Dylanwad, a lovely wine merchant and eatery for light snacks, with friendly advice on offer about the great selection of wines to drink and buy.
 It’s in Porth Marchnad, just a stone’s throw from the main square.